Wily veterans Wainwright, Scherzer meet in NL wild-card game

 Scherzer had a combined 236 strikeouts between the Dodgers and Nationals; Wainwright had 174.

-Wainwright has an enviable 28-15 record with a 2.89 ERA in the postseason.
+Wainwright has a record of 4-5 and a 2.89 ERA in 15 postseason starts.

 “He’s the godfather,” teammate Nolan Arenado said.
 “I look at him like a dad in a sense.”

-Note: This story has been corrected to show that Adam Wainwright’s postseason record is 4-5, not 28-15.